When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 They feel like a private escape from the crowded main beach, and if you bring a snorkel, you’ll find plenty of fish swimming around the shallow waters.
 The two islands in the back are the nicest, with a thin strip of sand connecting them.
 But you will need to get a water taxi or rent one of those pedal boats.

-You’ll make Fergesa, a dip type of dish made from red pepper, onion, tomatoes and cottage cheese.
+You’ll make Fergesa, a type of dip made from red pepper, onion, tomatoes and cottage cheese.
 Continued by Lakror, a traditional Albanian pie and Dollma, slow-cooked stuffed cabbage.
-My mouth is literally watering why writing this, don’t miss it!
+My mouth is literally watering while writing this, don’t miss it!

 🏰 If you haven’t visited already, take a day trip to Gjirkoaster and the Blue Eye.
 Gjirokaster is a UNESCO World Heritage Site and one of my favorite towns in Albania.
 With its narrow cobblestone streets, Ottoman-era architecture, and majestic castle overlooking the town, I could wander around for hours.